 What is Academic Misconduct?

 Academic misconduct relates to academic work that does not meet normal standards of academic practice.
+Find a short and conscience breakdown of the processes and steps invovled in Acamdemic Misconduct here

 What are the types of Academic Misconduct and what do they mean?